sophnagle/staycation/README.md

 The card windows that host the information about the places to stay and amenities could be larger or include slide show to give users further visual information about these places.
 Again, this improvement in UX can be added at a future release.

+The function design of the interactive map means that the travel company can add any new rental properties or amenities to the site as needed.
+This can continue both inbetween and in new releases.

 An additional feature to add is a custom page 404.
 Something custom designed in keeping with the website helps the brands presence in making it appear more trustworthy and knowledgeable.

 ---